legendarycode3/express-js-crash-course/readme.md

 ➡️ **ROUTING (In Express.js) -  LESSON 1** </br>
+Routing in Express.js determines how an application's endpoints (URIs) respond to client
 NOTE: When developing with Express.js,  the package manager you would use to install a tool that automatically restarts your server upon code changes includes: npm (Node Package Manager) 3rd parrty package Or the watch flask (node watch) </br>